irods/irods/manual.rst

     List of all operations performed upon a Data Object, a Collection, a Resource, a User, or other iRODS entities.
 When Auditing is enabled, significant events in the iRODS system (affecting the iCAT) are recorded.
 Full activity reports can be compiled to verify important preservation and/or security policies have been enforced.

 Client
-    A Client in the iRODS client-server architecture gives users an interface to manipulate Data Objects and other iRODS entities that may be stored on remote iRODS servers. iRODS clients include: iCommands unix-like command line interface, iDrop (ftp-like client java application), iDropWeb (web interface), etc.
+    A Client in the iRODS client-server architecture gives users an interface to manipulate Data Objects and other iRODS entities that may be stored on remote iRODS servers. iRODS clients include: iCommands Unix-like command line utilities, iDrop (FTP-like client java application), iDropWeb (web interface), etc.

 Collection
     All Data Objects stored in an iRODS system are stored in some Collection, which is a logical name for that set of Data Objects.
 A Collection can have sub-collections, and hence provides a hierarchical structure.
 An iRODS Collection is like a directory in a Unix file system (or Folder in Windows), but is not limited to a single device or partition.
 A Collection is logical so that the Data Objects can span separate and heterogeneous storage devices (i.e. is infrastructure and administrative domain independent).
 Each Data Object in a Collection must have a unique name in that Collection.

 Data Grid
     A grid computing system (a set of distributed, cooperating computers) that deals with the controlled sharing and management of large amounts of distributed data.
+One or more iRODS Zones can be considered a data grid.

 Data Object
     A Data Object is a single "stream-of-bytes" entity that can be uniquely identified and is stored in iRODS.
 It is given a Unique Internal Identifier in iRODS (allowing a global name space), and is associated with (situated in) a Collection.

-Driver
+Resource Plugin
     A piece of software that interfaces to a particular type of resource as part of the iRODS server/agent process.
-The driver provides a common set of functions (open, read, write, close, etc.) which allow iRODS clients (iCommands and other programs using the client API) to access different devices via the common iRODS protocol.
+The plugin provides a common set of functions (open, read, write, close, etc.) which allow iRODS clients (iCommands and other programs using the client API) to access different devices via the common iRODS protocol.

 Federation
     Zone Federation occurs when two or more independent iRODS Zones are registered with one another.
 Users from one Zone can authenticate through their home iRODS server and have access rights on a remote Zone and its Data Objects, Collections, and Metadata.